“Finding my Hottest Sexual Movie allowed me to reconnect with my inner goddess. It awakened a part of me that was neglected and shoved way down.”

 “I feel like I’m walking on air right now.
-Like I took a big, cleansing breath and washed away years of blockages around my sexuality.
+Like I took a big, cleansing breath and washed away years of blockages and shame around my sexuality.
 I remember what it is like to feel alive and sensual and I can’t wait to flirt with the world…”

 You have body shame

 You may have the painful feeling that your body is not beautiful, lovable or sexy and think you are supposed to wait until you have an “ideal body” before you allow yourself to go after what you want.
 This can lead to low libido because you feel that you don’t deserve pleasure or care if you don’t look a certain way.
 We are here to tell you that the way you look does not have to hold you back.
 Sexual chemistry and satisfaction is not about the way you look.
 It is about the way you feel and the attitude you project out in the world based on this feeling and reclaiming your body can bring back your sexual desire.